mongodb/specifications/source/index-management.rst

   - Add Q & A addressing write concern and maxTimeMS option.
 7 JUN 2017:
   - Include listIndexes() in Q&A about maxTimeMS.
+24 April 2019:
+  - Added ``wildcardProjection`` attribute to ``IndexOptions`` in order to support setting a wildcard projection on a wildcard index.